Junto Nakatani: Early career

 Nakatani made his professional debut on 26 April 2015, scoring a first-round technical knockout (TKO) victory over Junichi Itoga at the Industrial Hall in Gifu, Japan.
 He would go on to amass a 9-0 record, and was ranked in the flyweight rankings by the JBC following his victory over Masamichi Yabuki.

 Nakatani was scheduled to fight Atiwit Munyapho on February 19, 2017, in the opening round of the Japanese flyweight Youth Tournament.
 He won the fight by a second-round technical knockout.
-He beat Joel Taduran by a fourth-round technical knockout and Yuma Kudo by majority decision over the next two rounds, before facing Seigo Yuri Akui in the tournament finals.
+He beat Joel Taduran by a fourth-round technical knockout.
+Nakatani was knocked down for the 1st time in his career by Yuma Kudo but managed to win the fight by majority decision, before facing Seigo Yuri Akui in the tournament finals.
 He beat Akui by a sixth-round technical knockout.
 He was further named the tournament MVP.

 Nakatani won his next four fights, before being scheduled to fight Naoki Mochizuki for the vacant Japanese flyweight title.
 He won the fight by a ninth-round technical knockout.
 He fought Philip Luis Cuerdo on June 1, 2019, and won the fight by a first-round knockout.

 On July 23, 2019, Nakatani vacated the Japanese flyweight title.

 Nakatani was scheduled to fight the former IBF and IBO light flyweight champion Milan Melindo on October 5, 2019.
 He beat Melindo by a sixth-round technical knockout.